 The first time you start mxGUI, it opens in offline mode.
 (Once configured, you can use the Reconnect option to automatically start in online mode.)
-The online/offline status is shown in the status bar at the bottom of the display:
+The online/offline status can be interrogated by hovering over the connection icon at the bottom right of the display: